samuelrs9/KdTreeGPU/README.md

-## An Implementation of a Balanced Kd Tree Builder Using GPUs
+## An Implementation of a Balanced K-D Tree Builder Using GPUs

 John Robinson